Comparison of Top 5 FMCG Companies6 min read

-Quantitative Analysis of FMCG Sector
+Quantitative FMCG Sector Analysis

 FMCG Sector Quantitative Analysis

-Companies selected for analysis
+Biggest FMCG companies in India selected for analysis

-Procedure of Analysis and its Interpretation
+The procedure of Analysis and its Interpretation for Best FMCG Companies

-- Among the 5 FMCG companies, ITC has the lowest PE of 19.8 and hence ranked first and is rewarded with 5 points.
-Whereas, NESTLE is placed at 5th position with PE ratio of 74.6, the highest among all and hence received 1 point.
+PE is basically how much an investor pays for each rupee of profit earned.
+We tried to study the working of the FMCG industry in India, and among the 5 FMCG companies, ITC has the lowest PE of 19.8 and hence ranked first and is rewarded with 5 points.
+In comparison, NESTLE is placed at 5th position with a PE ratio of 74.6, the highest, and received 1 point.

 2. Enterprise Value (EV) /EBITDA